appwrite/appwrite/CONTRIBUTING.md

 Appwrite is built to scale.
 Please keep in mind that the Appwrite stack can run in different environments and different scales.

-We wish Appwrite will be as easy to set up and in a single, localhost, and easy to grow to a large environment with dozens and even hundreds of instances.
+We wish Appwrite will be as easy to set up and in a single localhost, and easy to grow to a large environment with dozens and even hundreds of instances.

 When contributing code, please take into account the following considerations: